 The doctor can instruct the patient what to do while the emergency vehicle is on the way.

-Video conferences are much more effective than calls in such situations since they allow the doctor to see the patient and understand clearly what they are doing.
+Video conferences are much more effective than calls in such situations since they allow the doctor to see the patient and clearly understand what they are doing.
 Sometimes doctors may even demonstrate the required actions, which is often more helpful than simply hearing the instructions over the phone.

 If there is no time to wait for an expert, they can call the said expert and follow their instructions via a video conference.
 This practice, although not ideal, can save lives.